 Blood samples from patients attending GP surgeries in the area were assessed for estimated glomerular filtration rate (eGFR).

-This found a 6 per cent prevalence of stage-three to five CKD, almost three times the rate detected since eGFR was added to the quality framework (CKD prevalence is less than half of true figure - GP, 2 March).
+This found a 6 per cent prevalence of stage-three to five CKD, almost three times the rate detected since eGFR was added to the quality framework (GP, 2 March).

 Patients with CKD could then opt into the programme to receive education and monitoring from renal nurses.